MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 > [!TIP]
 > By using the App Center CLI `set-current` function you no longer have to use the -a flag to specify which app a command is directed at.*

-The `release-react` command enables such a simple workflow because it provides many sensible defaults (e.g. generating a release bundle, assuming your app's entry file on iOS is either `index.ios.js` or `index.js`).
+The `release-react` command enables such a simple workflow because it provides many sensible defaults (like generating a release bundle, assuming your app's entry file on iOS is either `index.ios.js` or `index.js`).
 However, all of these defaults can be customized to allow incremental flexibility as necessary, which makes it a good fit for most scenarios.

 ```shell
 # Release a mandatory update with a changelog